netbox-community/netbox/docs/additional-features/custom-scripts.md

 ### ObjectVar

 A NetBox object.
-The list of available objects is defined by the queryset parameter.
+The list of available objects is defined by the `APISelect` widget.
 Each instance of this variable is limited to a single object type.

 * `queryset` - A [Django queryset](https://docs.djangoproject.com/en/stable/topics/db/queries/)
+* `widget` - A form widget for APISelect

+    APISelect is a select widget populated via an API call

+    - `api_url` - API endpoint URL.
+Required if not set automatically by the parent field.
+    - `display_field` (Optional) - Field to display for child in selection list.
+Defaults to `name`.
+    - `value_field` (Optional) - Field to use for the option value in selection list.
+Defaults to `id`.
+    - `disabled_indicator` (Optional) - Mark option as disabled if this field equates true.
+    - `filter_for` (Optional) - A dict of chained form fields for which this field is a filter.
+The key is the name of the filter-for field (child field) and the value is the name of the query param filter.
+    - `conditional_query_params` (Optional) - A dict of URL query params to append to the URL if the condition is met.
+The condition is the dict key and is specified in the form `<field_name>__<field_value>`.
+        If the provided field value is selected for the given field, the URL query param will be appended to the rendered URL.
+The value is the in the from `<param_name>=<param_value>`.
+This is useful in cases where a particular field value dictates an additional API filter.
+    - `additional_query_params`  (Optional) - A dict of query params to append to the API request.
+The key is the name of the query param and the value if the query param's value.
+    - `null_option` - If true, include the static null option in the selection list.

 ### FileVar